 But then the repetition grew boring.

 That is, until the gym had this little competition.
-You were encouraged to sign up with a partner, give yourselves a team name, and log the most miles on the machines within a certain time frame – I think it was a month or so.
+We were encouraged to sign up with a partner, give ourselves a team name, and log the most miles on the machines within a certain time frame – I think it was a month or so.